-It’s great to see the expansion of this in major cities, such as Miami, as we aim to make our living more green and sustainable and decrease the effects of climate change.
+It’s great to see the expansion of this in major cities as we aim to make our living more green and sustainable and decrease the effects of climate change.
 Perhaps, we will see other industries taking advantage of underutilized space.
 Although my uncle passed away in 2020 at 92 years, I for one would love to see my uncle’s vision, which was deemed too progressive in the ’80s, come to fruition.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.